The early Gee's in Leicestershire may represent the oldest Gee line.

 In December of that same year Thomas Bacon deeded to Thomas Munke "1/2 acre of arable land situated in the Woodefield of Rothley, in the tenure of Thomas Munke, with the property of Eustace Gee on the one side and the land of Thomas Jarrett of Mountsorrel on the other side.
 Consideration: 4 marks."

-The final Rotley Manor estate record for Eustace Gee is when he and his wife Ann and his widowed mother Elizabeth sold their properties to Robert Cooper of Cudlipp[?], Leicestershire.
-This sale covered (1) Chester Place in Rothley, where Elizabeth was living and previously Frances Gee, also a widow and one of the daughters of Nicholas Ellin, two closes totaling about 16 acres which were previously three fields adjoining Chester Place and various properties, about 130 acres in all .
+The final estate record at Rothley Manor for Eustace Gee is when he and his wife Ann and his widowed mother Elizabeth sold their properties to Robert Cooper of Cudlipp[?], Leicestershire.
+This sale covered Chester Place in Rothley, where Elizabeth was living and previously Frances Gee, also a widow and one of the daughters of Nicholas Ellin, two closes totaling about 16 acres which were previously three fields adjoining Chester Place and various properties, about 130 acres in all .

-A survey of the estate was made by the enclosure commissioners c.1781 and a valuation of the manor was made at that time.
-By the time of the enclosure, no Gee's owned land in Rothley.
+A survey of the estate was made by the enclosure commissioners around 1781, and a valuation of the manor was made at that time.
+By the time of the enclosure, no Gee owned land in Rothley.

 Other property was owned in Silby, adjacent to Rothley on the northeast, and Thurcaston on the southwest.
-Land in Mountsorrel is also possibility--we know William left money in his will for (roads?) there.
-The two towns have long been closely linked.
+Land in Mountsorrel is also possibile--we know William6 left money in his will for roads there.
+The two towns are immediately adjacent and have long been closely linked.

 The family business